techidaily/site-video-capture/source/_posts/new-essential-tips-and-techniques-for-obs-setup-use-on-a-mac.md

 To begin with the Wondershare Filmora video recorder, you need to download the software.
 After you have downloaded the Wondershare Filmora file, it is time to install the program.
 To do so, open the downloaded file and follow the usual instructions to proceed further.
 After you are done with the installation, access the masterpiece from your desktop.

 ![wondershare](https://images.wondershare.com/filmora/article-images/wondershare.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4qA2pGQ5qmw?si=1mAA9WTi2Z5F7n6s&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 **Step 2: Set Up Your Screen**